arindas/rubix/README.md

 	as it is not subject to any perturbations.
 When considered in conjunction to the second point, it essentially means the following:
-	In the event of rotation of cube, the face pointing in a particular direction is replaced by another face or alternatively the said face changes ot direction.
+	In the event of rotation of cube, the face pointing in a particular direction is replaced by another face or alternatively the said face changes its direction.
-	However the relative position of the faces remain the same.
+	However, the relative position of the faces remain the same.
 Let us consider a horizontal clockwise rotation of a block.
 The following transformations take place:

 	|Face        | New direction|